Where to view A Deeply Game Dog:

 University of Virginia, Shirley and Albert Smalls Special Collections Library.
 Charlottesville.

-Winner of the 2005 Ann Bremer Memorial Artists’ Book Prize at the San Francisco Art Institute, this is a look at the historical and contemporary culture of dog-fighting and breeding for “gameness”.
-Printed by letterpress, this book is bound as a classic, gentlemanly manual in a rich brown full-cloth binding.
+This is a look at the historical and contemporary culture of dog-fighting and breeding for “gameness”.
+Printed by letterpress, this book is bound as a classic, gentlemanly manual in a brown full-cloth binding.
 Approximately 8”x 6”, it includes a smaller 4”x3” removable book in a pocket.
-A Deeply Game Dog contains two found texts by different authors, culled from contemporary internet discussion groups.
-The first contains both spelling errors and advanced genetic science.
-The second (mini-book, “Jolly Jumper’s Aftercare Guide”), exhibits a strong and paradoxical morality.
-There is also a section of letter-pressed dog genealogy charts, and a portrait gallery of dogs and handlers.
-The book’s images, which are printed by letterpress as well, are from original ink drawings and etchings, all based on historical photographs and pedigree charts.
+Winner of the 2005 Ann Bremer Memorial Artists’ Book Prize at the San Francisco Art Institute, A Deeply Game Dog contains two found texts by different authors.
+The first is a vernacular explanation of genetic science.
+The second (mini-book, “Jolly Jumper’s Aftercare Guide”), urges a strong, paradoxical morality.
+There is a section of letter-pressed dog genealogy charts, and a portrait gallery of dogs and handlers.
+The book’s images, printed by letterpress, are from original ink drawings and etchings, based on historical photographs and pedigree charts.
 An etching, (“Earl Tudor with Shipley’s Johnny”) is mounted as a removable frontispiece in half the edition.

 Edition of 20, 2005: $800 without etching [still available], with etching [SOLD OUT].